 How long will it take for my Artisan Dice to be made and shipped?

-With the exception of some limited run items, all of our dice are custom made to order, one dice at a time, by our artisans using a combination of CNC wizardry and old-world craftsmanship.
-This process generally takes at least 6 weeks (depending upon the material).
+Any ready to ship items will ship within 1-2 business days.
+Any made to order items which are crafted one die at a time by our artisans using a combination of CNC wizardry and old-world craftsmanship generally takes at least 6 – 12 weeks (depending upon the material) to ship.
+The majority of this time is waiting in queue to be crafted.
 If your dice require additional work such as inlay or non-standard engraving it typically adds several weeks to the minimum amount of time required to complete them.
-Metal dice usually take a minimum of 12 weeks to complete.
 We ship first class by the USPS to all domestic customers and you will receive a delivery confirmation number by email when it ships.
 For international customers the shipping time is typically 2-4 weeks, but can be longer depending on your country’s postal customs.
+If you do not receive an email order confirmation shortly after purchasing, please check your spam folder.

 How many dice are in your polyhedral sets?